aiidateam/acwf-verification-scripts/1-preliminary/README.md

 Then, run the script (passing as parameter the group name you want to operate on) to create the appropriate subgroup `acwf-verification/oxides-verification-PBE-v1/structures/PLUGIN_NAME`.

+# Magnetic verification

+Specific instructions for magnetic verification runs are in the `magnetic-verification` folder.